dhis2/dhis2-docs/src/user/using-the-tracker-capture-app.md

 referral functionality and select the "Move permanently" option while referring.

 A user that has capture access to the organisation unit that is the current owner of the TEI/Program will have write access to all enrollments for that TEI/Program combination.
+This is also true if the user has temporary access gained after breaking the glass?? or temporary referral??
 A user that has search access to the organisation unit that is the current owner will have access to search and find the TEI/Program combination.

+If there are no enrollments, it means there is no ownership for a TEI in a specific program.
+In this case, any user with search scope access to the organisation unit, will be able to enroll the TEI in that program.

 ### Deactivate a TEI's enrollment { #deactivate_tracked_entity_instance_enrollment }